 GM’s Annual Dividend to Free Cash Flow Payout Ratio

-The results show that GM has been a powerful cash generating machine and has managed to keep the dividend cover to free cash flow ratio at below the 40% threshold for multiple years.
+The results show that GM has been a powerful cash-generating machine and has managed to keep the dividend cover with respect to free cash flow ratio low for multiple years.

 References and Credits